anton-bergman/mindle/README.md

 - **Combination of Games:** Incorporating elements from Wordle, Ordel, Stepdle, and potentially Worldle to provide a unique and engaging gameplay experience.

 - **User Authentication:** Users will be able to create accounts and log in using a username.
-Authentication will be handled securely using JWT tokens.

 - **Statistics Tracking:** The application will track various statistics for each user, including streaks, number of attempts used, time taken to complete challenges, and total number of games played.